helauren42/MyCppLib/WPrinter/README.md

 # Explanation

 Works the same as Printer except that WPrinter can also handle printing wide characters like wchar_t and wstring.
-WPrinter unlike Printer does not store data inside of a buffer before printing, every argument passed to WPrinter's print methods will be printed one after the other.
+Using std::cout and std::wcout in the same project may cause issues, so if you to print wide characteres in your project, you may want to only use WPrinter and not Printer.
+WPrinter can handle non wide characters.

 # Usage